NikEgert/HomeLab/README.md

 ### 🚀 Project Status: **IN DEVELOPMENT**

-This project is a personal exploration aimed at deepening my understanding of networking, servers, and related technologies.
-It’s a hands-on learning experience to help me grow my skills and gain practical knowledge by experimenting with different concepts and tools.
-While still in the early stages, the goal is to learn through building, testing, and iterating.
-This is a space to explore, make mistakes, and improve while gaining real-world experience in areas like system management, networking, and deployment.
+This project is a personal exploration aimed at deepening my understanding of networking, servers and related technologies.
+It’s a hands on learning experience to help me grow my skills and gain practical knowledge by experimenting with different concepts and tools.
+While it is still in the early stages, my goal is to learn by creating and implementing projects within the **HomeLab**.

 ---